Febzey/SimplyVanilla.net/README.md

 > React web application made for the Minecraft server simplyvanilla.net

 # How to use

+1. **Read through the code to ensure I am not doing anything malicous**
-1. Install nodeJS >=16.10.0
+2. Install nodeJS >=16.10.0
-2. Ensure nodeJS & NPM are installed.
+3. Ensure nodeJS & NPM are installed.
-3. Install yarn with `npm install -g yarn`
+4. Install yarn with `npm install -g yarn`
-4. Install packages `yarn install` (package list in package.json)
+5. Install packages `yarn install` (package list in package.json)
-5. Build the website `yarn build`
+6. Build the website `yarn build`
-6. Run the website `node serve.js`
+7. Run the website `node serve.js`